msopentechcn/docs/ckan-vmdepot-tutorial-en.md

 Windows users could install the SSH client, such as PuTTY, for connecting to the created CKAN VM; Linux and Mac users could directly run an SSH command:

 ![](https://raw.githubusercontent.com/msopentechcn/docs/master/images/18.PNG)

 In this example, we log on to mytestckan.chinacloudapp.cn through password authentication.

-Run the following command by replacing *YOUR-CKAN-DOMAIN-NAME* with your real domain name (mytestckan.chinacloudapp.cn in this example).
+Run the following command by replacing *YOUR-CKAN-DOMAIN-NAME* with your real domain name (mytestckan.chinacloudapp.cn in this example):
-Note that the domain name does not carry the prefix 'http://':

 `$sudo sed -i 's/ckanimage.chinacloudapp.cn/YOUR-CKAN-DOMAIN-NAME/' /etc/ckan/default/production.ini`

+> Note that the domain name does not carry the prefix 'http://'.

 Check whether the command works: